BreezeShane/NovelEnlightenGAN/README.md

 python Main.py --continue_train.
 ```
 For more attributes you can edit, please read [Config.py](./Config.py) to choose those you want to edit!

+---

+## Where is it from ?

+It comes from [here](https://github.com/VITA-Group/EnlightenGAN).
+And the original belongs to the team [VITA Group](https://github.com/VITA-Group).
+I just rebuild the project and am attempting to propose a better method to improve it !

+Well, I still fail to think out such a method......